gulerianitin/gulerianitin.github.io/_posts/2024-09-03-Product-Development-6.md

 ## Startups
-I was Chief Product Officer at nLux, a smart facial lighting startup and worked as a consultant for Altius Analytics
+I was the Chief Product Officer at nLux, a smart facial lighting startup and worked as a consultant for Altius Analytics

 * Startups generally have fast iterations on product design and development.